shirbenami/SSL-SimCLR-ResNet/README.md

 This project explores self-supervised learning techniques using SimCLR and evaluates its impact on classification performance when fine-tuned on a labeled dataset.
 The key steps include:

-1. Self-Supervised Pretraining (SimCLR):
+#### 1. Self-Supervised Pretraining (SimCLR):
 -Pretrained ResNet50 on the STL10 dataset's unlabeled images.
 -Optimized using the InfoNCE loss function to learn useful feature representations.

-2. Fine-Tuning:
+#### 2. Fine-Tuning:
 -Fine-tuned the pretrained ResNet50 on the STL10 dataset's labeled training set.
 -Evaluated on the validation and test sets.

-3. Supervised Training Baseline:
+#### 3. Supervised Training Baseline:
 -Trained ResNet50 from scratch on the STL10 labeled dataset as a baseline for comparison.

-4. Evaluation:
+#### 4. Evaluation:
 -Compared the performance of the SSL-trained model with the supervised baseline.
 -Visualized performance metrics such as loss, accuracy, and confusion matrix.

 ## Dataset - STL10

--The STL10 dataset is designed for developing self-supervised learning techniques.
+* The STL10 dataset is designed for developing self-supervised learning techniques.
 It includes:
--Unlabeled Set: 100,000 images (for SSL training).
+* Unlabeled Set: 100,000 images (for SSL training).
--Train Set: 5,000 labeled images across 10 classes (500 per class).
+* Train Set: 5,000 labeled images across 10 classes (500 per class).
--Test Set: 8,000 labeled images across the same 10 classes.
+* Test Set: 8,000 labeled images across the same 10 classes.
--The dataset is loaded using PyTorch's torchvision.datasets.STL10 utility.
+* The dataset is loaded using PyTorch's torchvision.datasets.STL10 utility.

 ## Project Structure